Luchazi

-Luchazi (Lucazi, Chiluchazi) is a Bantu language of Angola and Zambia.
-Luchazi is the principal language of the Ngangela Group.
+Luchazi (also called Lucazi or Chiluchazi) is a Bantu language of Angola and Zambia.
+Luchazi is the principal language of the Ngangela people.
 Ngangela is a term coined by the Vimbundu traders and missionaries in 18th century to describe the tribes occupying the area of eastern-central Angola.

+Distribution

+Luchazi is spoken in eastern Angola, around the town of Muié.
+It is part of a dialect continuum that includes Nyemba, Mbunda, Ngonzela, and other dialects.
+Luchazi and Ngangela can also be used as blanket terms for all variants within the dialect continuum.
+Based on the similarities and differences across these dialects, it appears that Luchazi speakers migrated from their original settlements, explaining some geographically disparate connections to other dialects.

 Phonology

 Consonants

 The following table displays all the consonants in Luchazi: